Tag: Lord Taylor of Warwick

 Lord Taylor of Warwick – 2015 Parliamentary Question to the Department for Culture, Media and Sport

-To ask Her Majesty’s Government what steps they plan to take to promote racial diversity in the film industry.
+To ask Her Majesty’s Government what steps they are taking to improve broadband networks in the UK to support small businesses.

 Baroness Neville-Rolfe

 This Government is committed to promoting diversity in the film industry.
 We support the British Film Institute’s (BFI) newly launched £1 million Diversity Fund, which works to provide professional development opportunities to people from underrepresented groups, as well as funding to organisations that are looking to support diversity projects.
-The BFI has also recently extended its Diversity Standards to cover all Film Fund Lottery schemes which support film development, production and distribution, and widen access to film in the UK.
+As part of the recent London Film Festival, the BFI supported the Geena Davis Institute’s symposium on Gender in the Media, and has also recently extended its Diversity Standards to cover all Film Fund Lottery schemes which support film development, production and distribution, and widen access to film in the UK.

 • Lord Taylor of Warwick – 2016 Parliamentary Question to the Department for Business, Innovation and Skills